top of page

 There’s also a very small risk of microfractures, especially if high-energy shockwaves are used too often.
 The risk is less than 1%, but it shows why it’s so important to have a skilled and experienced practitioner handle the therapy.

+They know how to apply the treatment safely and effectively.
 To minimize risks, always choose a qualified professional to perform the therapy.
 Make sure they understand the specific needs of your horse and the right settings to use.

 What to Expect During and After Treatment